skytap/well-architected-framework/resiliency/solutions/GoSave/ibmimigrationwithgosaveupdate2022.md

 ### Key Takeaways<a name="takeaways"></a>

-This documentation will demonstrate how an IBM I workload can be migrated to an LPAR on Skytap using an IBM i backup and recovery method referred to as "Go, Save Option 22,23", because of the commands which are used to take and restore the backups on the IBM i system.
+This documentation will demonstrate how an IBM I workload can be migrated to an LPAR on {{site.Brand}} using an IBM i backup and recovery method referred to as "Go, Save Option 22,23", because of the commands which are used to take and restore the backups on the IBM i system.